-A modern Taiwanese Tea innovation has conquered night markets, teahouses and taken the world by storm!
+A modern Taiwanese tea innovation—the bubble tea—has conquered night markets, teahouses and taken the world by storm!

 Taiwan’s warm and humid subtropical climate and its hilly, mountainous terrain in the highlands has always made it ideally suited for the production of quality teas.

 The Taiwanese have long enjoyed some of the most prized varieties of Oolong tea and, in more recent years, new innovations have helped the drink achieved new levels of popularity, not just among traditionalists, but appealing to a whole new generation of consumers worldwide.